 A student or parent, as provided by statute, may request in writing, a review of information that may be inaccurate and/or misleading.
-The review will be conducted by an appropriate administrative officer of D'Youville who does not have a direct interest in the outcome.
+The review will be conducted by an appropriate D'Youville administrative officer who does not have a direct interest in the outcome.

-According to the Buckley Amendment, information contained in the educational records of students who are 18 years of age or enrolled in post-secondary institutions may be sent to the parents without the written consent of the student only if the student is a financial dependent of the parents.
+According to FERPA, information contained in the educational records of students who are 18 years of age or enrolled in post-secondary institutions may be sent to the parents without the written consent of the student only if the student is a financial dependent of the parents.
 (The term dependent is defined in section 152 of the Internal Revenue Code as an individual [son, daughter, stepson, or stepdaughter of a taxpayer] who receives over half of his/her support from the taxpayer during the given calendar year.)